 - (1) Any person adversely affected by the decision of the Village Engineer pursuant to this Chapter may appeal the Village Engineer's decision to the Village Manager, who may decide the issues de novo, and whose written decision will be the final decision of the Village.
-An appeal by a wireless infrastructure provider must be taken jointly with the wireless service provider that intends to use the wireless communications facility. - All appeals must be filed within two (2) business days of issuance of the written decision of the Village Engineer, unless the Village Engineer extends the time therefore.
-An extension may not be granted where extension would result in approval of the application by operation of law.
-Any request for extension must be filed at least three (3) business days prior to the expiration of the initial time for filing an appeal. - (2) Any appeal shall be conducted so that a timely written decision may be issued in accordance with applicable law.
-Costs incurred by the Village associated with conducting the appeal shall be borne by the applicant.
+An appeal by a wireless infrastructure provider which already has identified in its application a wireless service provider for such wireless communications facility must be taken jointly with such wireless service provider.
+All appeals must be filed within three (3) business days of issuance of the written decision of the Village Engineer. - (2) Any appeal shall be conducted so that a timely written decision may be issued in accordance with applicable law including but not limited to Florida Statutes 337 401 - (3) An appeal or the availability of an appeal does not bar review of an application denial in a court of competent jurisdiction shall first register with the Village in accordance with this Chapter.
+Subject to the terms and conditions prescribed in this Chapter, a registrant may place or maintain a communications facility in public rights-of-way.